 - The National Academies Press

 ‘We offer more than 4 000 titles in PDF format.
 All can be downloaded for free by the chapter or the entire book’.
 Accounting to Transportation & Infrastructure.

 - The Online Books Page

-‘Wikibooks, a Wikimedia project that was started with the mission to create a Free collection of open-content textbooks that anyone can edit.
-Since our founding, volunteers have written about 24 986 modules in a multitude of textbooks.- Major learning areas, then sub-directories.
+‘With [a] mission to create a free collection of open-content textbooks anyone can edit.
+Volunteers have written about 25 000 modules in a multitude of textbooks.

 - Blended Learning in K-12

 ‘Overview of the concept of blended learning and how it relates to the integration of technologies in the K-12 environment’.